canonical/microceph/docs/reference/commands/disk.rst

    the DB one stores metadata.
 Using either of those should be advantageous as long as they are faster than the data device.
 WAL should take priority over DB if there isn't enough storage for both.

+   WAL and DB devices can only be used with data devices that reside on a block device, not with loop files.
+Loop files do not support encryption.

 ``list``
 --------